nolmelab/play/doc/architecture/usage_model.md

 # Usage Model

-robust is different from other products.
+play is different from other products.

-robust is a foundation to build games, meaning:
+play is a foundation to build games, meaning:
 - it is a skeleton of an mmorpg with important features
 - it is intended to be modified instead of linked as an library.